There is no fee for entry.

 Each team must have at least one currently registered MIT student; if you are submitting as an individual, you must be a currently registered MIT student.

-Currently registered MIT students include all full-time and part-time undergraduates, graduate students, and post-doctoral candidates.
+Currently registered MIT students include all full-time and part-time undergraduates and graduate students, including PhD/doctoral candidates.
+Post-doctoral associates and fellows in a research capacity at MIT are also eligible to compete.

 MIT students must submit their @mit.edu email address at submission time.